 NICE recommends that the 'tilt table test' (laying the patient horizontally on a table, then tilting the table upright to 70° for 45 mins while measuring pulse and blood pressure) should NOT be routinely performed.

 Patients with CFS have been found to have disordered autonomic regulation and develop hypotension during this procedure.
 They also advise that auditory brainstem response and electrodermal conductivity tests should NOT be routinely performed.
 The diagnosis is made when other possible diagnoses have been excluded and symptoms have persisted for four months in an adult, or three months in a child (this should be made by a paediatrician).

 - Chronic pain

-Main points from the new NICE guidance are:
+The main points from the NICE guidance are:

-- The natural history of the disease will mean that long-term emotional support will be required by patients with chronic fatigue syndrome (CFS), and doctors adopting an optimistic outlook can be helpful to the patient's morale.
+- The natural history of the disease will mean that long-term emotional support will be required by patients with CFS, and doctors adopting an optimistic outlook can be helpful to the patient's morale.

 - Rest combined with a programme of gentle exercise can help in keeping patients mobile and motivated.